zhishan03/raycasting/README.md

 # raycasting

-A small raycasting engine that simulates 3D environment from 2D map on the top-left corner with player movement
+A small raycasting engine that simulates 3D environment from 2D map on the top-left corner with player movement.
+Use the arrow keys for player movement.

 Photo 1: